VenusProtocol/vips/README.md

 Procedure to make vip:

-- Use `makeProposalV2` to create VIP.
-- For remote commands add one more field of `dstChainId` specifying layer zero chain id of desired remote chain for instance `dstChainId = 101` for Ethereum.
+For remote commands add one more field of `dstChainId` specifying layer zero chain id of desired remote chain for instance `dstChainId = 101` for Ethereum.
+Lz chain ids can be retrieve from `LzChainId` enum present in types.

 ### Simulations for multiple networks proposal